 There are multiple clerkships available in oncology at Hopkins, including Gynecology Oncology, an advanced clerkship in Pediatric Oncology, a clinical clerkship in Medical Oncology, and many more.
 Five Hopkins students matched in radiation oncology residencies in 2018.
 The prestigious MD program’s competitive students came in with high scores—in 2019, the school only offered admission to 256 of 4,654 applicants, of which 120 matriculated.

 The Chicago-based medical school admits a class of 161, with a median GPA of 3.91 and a median MCAT score of 520.
 Among many interest groups available to Feinberg students, the Oncology Interest Group provides knowledge and promotes an interest in the specialty of oncology.
 The group organizes opportunities for interaction with both patients and professionals to highlight the rewarding opportunities and unique challenges that working with cancer provides.

-Stanford offers multiple electives in oncology to third and fourth year students, including Inpatient Medical Oncology, Gynecologic Oncology, and Pediatric Hematology and Oncology.
-Stanford accepted students have elite scores that match the school’s reputation—3.86 median GPA and 519 median MCAT score.
+Stanford offers multiple electives in oncology to third and fourth-year students, including Inpatient Medical Oncology, Gynecologic Oncology, and Pediatric Hematology and Oncology.
+In 2019, three Stanford seniors matched with residency programs in radiation oncology.